James A. Frost: Early life and education

-James Frost enrolled at Columbia University, earning his bachelor's degree in 1940.
+Frost enrolled at Columbia University, earning his bachelor's degree in 1940.
 He continued his studies at Columbia Graduate School of Arts and Sciences, where he received his master's and doctoral degrees in American history.
 In 1993, he was honored with an honorary Doctor of Laws (LL.D.) degree from Southern Connecticut State University.

 New York

-Frost has held administrative positions at the state colleges located in Oneonta and New Paltz, New York.
-Frost served as the Provost for Academic Planning and Undergraduate Education and Vice-Chancellor for University Colleges at the State University of New York system.
+Frost held administrative positions at the state colleges located in Oneonta and New Paltz, New York.
+He served as the provost for Academic Planning and Undergraduate Education and vice-chancellor for University Colleges at the State University of New York system.

-State University of New York at Oneonta

 From 1947 to 1949, Frost taught American history at the State University of New York at Oneonta.
-He later served as the special assistant to the president, and on December 2, 1949, Frost was appointed Dean of the College.
+He later served as the special assistant to the president.
+On December 2, 1949, he was appointed dean of the college.

-While at Oneonta, Dr. Frost was appointed to a Smith-Smudt professorship in American history at the University of Ceylon in Peradeniya, Sri Lanka.
+While at Oneonta, Frost was appointed to a Smith-Smudt professorship in American history at the University of Ceylon in Peradeniya, Sri Lanka.
 He held this position from July 1959 until April 1960.
-During his sabbatical leave, Dr. Frost received a grant from the Rockefeller Foundation, which allowed him to visit various American studies centers in Japan.
+During his sabbatical leave, he received a grant from the Rockefeller Foundation, which allowed him to visit various American studies centers in Japan.

-Teachers College, Columbia University

-In the summer of 1948, Dr. Frost taught American history at Teachers College, Columbia University.
+In the summer of 1948, Frost taught American history at Teachers College, Columbia University.

-State University of New York at New Paltz

-Dr. Frost was appointed interim president of the State University of New York at New Paltz after William J. Haggerty retired in late December 1966.
-Dr. Frost made significant personnel changes during this time and restructured various programs.
+Frost was appointed interim president of the State University of New York at New Paltz after William J. Haggerty retired in late December 1966.
+Frost made significant personnel changes during this time, and restructured various programs.

-New York State Historical Association

-Dr. Frost was elected an honorary fellow of the New York State Historical Association and appointed to the College Entrance Examination Board's Committee on Research and Development.
+Frost was elected an honorary fellow of the New York State Historical Association and appointed to the College Entrance Examination Board's Committee on Research and Development.